 - details of any specialist works or guarantees

 - details of any notices that might affect the home

-This tells you roughly how much it'll cost you on average to run the home, taking heating and electricity into account.
+This tells you about energy use and roughly how much it'll cost you on average for heating, lighting and hot water.

 It also rates the house's environmental impact in terms of carbon dioxide emissions.

 It also gives you contact details for advice on how to make your home more energy efficient and save fuel costs.